hajimes/mmh3/README.md

 #### Changed

-- Change the format of the changelog to conform to the Keep a Changelog standard.
+- Change the format of CHANGELOG.md to conform to the Keep a Changelog standard.

 ### [4.1.0] - 2024-01-09